 Microsoft services like Office 365 Home, Office 365 Business and OneDrive are the most popular cloud services among organizations to keep employees connected remotely.
 Getting files from OneDrive to save in another cloud account or on a different Mac or device is no problem with SyncMate.
 Mac file synchronizer.

 SyncMate is truly an all-star Mac file synchronizer that can sync files between any devices, cloud accounts like Apple iCloud and MTP or mounted devices.
 Transfer photos from your digital camera, a hard drive, flash disk or any other type of device you can plug into your Mac, and SyncMate will handle the file sync for you.
 Share files stored in iCloud on your Mac to an Android with just a click using SyncMate.

 MTP Device sync

 Media transfer protocol or MTP is a setting you can use for a device to access the files on it as if it was a hard drive.
-If you mount your phone, digital camera, media player, or any other device in MTP mode, you can simply drag and drop the media files you want from it to your Mac’s media library using the SyncMate connection.
+Having mounted your phone, digital camera, media player, or any other device in MTP mode, you can easily sync all the media you need from it to your Mac media library using the SyncMate connection.

 Mounted device sync

 Similar to MTP, a mounted device is anything you plug into the USB of your Mac like a hard drive, flash drive, or other device you connect.
 To sync files from a mounted device, you can plug it into your Mac, open SyncMate, select your preferred sync settings, and let the Mac file synchronizer do the work for you.